 Burnout Almost Killed Me With Mallory Rowan

-Mallory Rowan built a global, multi-six figure e-commerce business on a student budget at just 22 years old.
-The business was growing at an incredibly fast rate, but she soon burnt out.
+Mallory Rowan built a global, multi-six-figure e-commerce business on a student budget at 22 years old.
+The company was growing incredibly fast, but she soon burnt out.

 She lost her hair, had unexplained skin conditions, and even developed pneumonia.
 Now, Mallory helps entrepreneurs avoid burnout entirely.

-In this episode, Tori and Mallory discuss Mallory’s own experience, including how she made a name for herself, how she handled her burnout, and how she built a better business model based on anti-hustle culture.
+In this episode, Tori and Mallory discuss Mallory’s experience, including how she made a name for herself, handled her burnout, and built a better business model based on anti-hustle culture.